-Tabia’s purpose is to present plays written by and about African-Americans, and the African influence and culture throughout the world.
-We bring the unique creativity of African-Americans to the stage that have universal themes, enlighten, educate and entertain our audiences with powerful messages and spirit.
+Tabia’s purpose is to present plays written by and about African-Americans, and African influence and culture throughout the world.
+Tabia brings the unique creativity of African-Americans to the stage through universal themes that enlighten, educate and entertain audiences with powerful messages and spirit.

-Tabia is the only group in the Southbay that provides consistent opportunity for African-Americans to gain visibility and experience on the stage.
-Our goal is to produce high quality, thought provoking, professional theatre that enriches the lives of our audiences; and fosters positive relationships and understanding among people of varied backgrounds.
-Tabia produces stage productions and also performs as a traveling troupe, taking its touring Black History Show to schools, festivals, corporations, churches, and conferences throughout California.
+Tabia is the only group in the South Bay that provides consistent opportunities for African-Americans to gain visibility and experience on the stage.
+Our goal is to produce high quality, thought provoking, professional theatre that enriches the lives of our audiences and fosters positive relationships and understanding among people of varied backgrounds.
+Tabia produces stage productions and performs as a traveling troupe, taking its touring Black History Show to schools, festivals, corporations, churches, and conferences throughout California.
 Tabia’s traveling show is a dramatic presentation that is enlightening, educational and highly entertaining; it consists of the presentation of historical figures, poetry, song, and dance to convey the contributions and culture of African-Americans.

 Tabia operates under the umbrella of the San Jose Multicultural Artists Guild, a non–profit organization established in 1990.
 Tabia’s founding members were Ann Johnson, Robert Parker, Rudy Morris, Arlene Sagun, Adaku Davis, and Viera Whye.